 To get the list of colleges for different percentile ranges, read the following articles:

-Apart from CAT, many MBA colleges accept other examinations, here is a list of all the MBA exams:
+Apart from CAT, many MBA colleges accept other examinations, here is a list of the popular MBA exams:

 - Xavier's Aptitude Test (XAT)